-Close-up view of the StarTech PCI card (what MegaVoice uses) from the back of the computer, with 4 different hubs attached to each of the USB connections.
-Each USB port is managed by a separate USB controller (see details in Windows Device Manager) providing maximum USB throughput.
+Close-up view of the StarTech PCI card from the back of the computer, with 4 different hubs attached to each of the USB connections.
+Each USB port is managed by a separate USB controller (per Windows Device Manager) providing maximum USB throughput.

 One of the MegaVoice computers configured to use 96 mapped folders (6 hubs with 16 ports each).
 Each hub is connected to a USB port managed by a separate USB controller internally.
-The 6 USB ports in use are (2) from the motherboard and (4) from the PCI Express card shown above.
+The 6 USB ports in use are from the motherboard (2) and the PCI Express card (4).